dillonkesler88-cpu/PantryPal/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC BY-NC-SA 4.0).
+This means you must:

+- Give appropriate credit to the creator (Dill)
+- Use the work for non-commercial purposes only
+- Share any adaptations under the same license terms

+See the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments